ncsa/ncsa_system_documentation/docs/source/common/allocations/by-method.rst

 Direct Investment/Request
 ---------------------------

-Direct investment in the following resources is available through the `NCSA XRAS portal <https://xras-submit.ncsa.illinois.edu/>`_ (:ref:`xras-new`); choose "Start a New <Resource> Submission", where <Resource> is the name of resource you want to use.
+Direct investment in the following resources is available through the `NCSA XRAS portal <https://xras-submit.ncsa.illinois.edu/>`_; choose "Start a New <Resource> Submission", where <Resource> is the name of resource you want to use (:ref:`how to submit a new XRAS portal request <xras-new>`).

 - `Radiant <https://docs.ncsa.illinois.edu/systems/radiant>`_
 - `vForge <https://www.ncsa.illinois.edu/industry/vforge/>`_